 The entirety of the SAM exists beyond the downtown building, though.
 The Seattle Asian Art Museum in Volunteer Park and the Olympic Sculpture Park along the waterfront are further extensions of it.
-With breathtaking sculptures alongside historic and modern art, this is arguably the best museum to visit on your trip to Seattle.
+With breathtaking sculptures alongside historic and modern art, this is arguably the best Seattle museum to visit on your trip to Seattle.

 Sip Seattle’s favorite beverage

 Seattle knows a thing or two about coffee – especially since it’s considered the coffee capital of the United States.
 There are so many coffee shops in Seattle that you’ll have an easy time doing some coffee tourism here to find your favorite brew.

 Whether your drink of choice is a simple drip, a classic americano, or a latte with a dairy-free milk alternative, you’ll quickly learn what makes a quality drink and why Seattleites are obsessed with it.

 ☕ Where Should You Grab a Cup of Joe? – Yes, there are a ton of coffee shops here which can make choosing one overwhelming!
 To get you started, a few of my current favorites are Uptown Espresso, Herkimer Coffee, and Hello Em.
 At all of these, you can grab a great drink and spend some time lounging in their indoor seating area.
 But, try out whatever shop is closest to you – it just might become your new fav.

 Catch an epic live show